 In a 2021 survey of RNs, 81% of nurses said they were satisfied with their jobs.
 While the COVID-19 pandemic increased rates of nurses feeling burned out or emotionally drained, 66% said they planned to remain at their current jobs, which is actually an increase from the 2019 statistic of 64%.

 Nurse practitioners also enjoy high levels of job satisfaction.
+Improved work/life balance, increased autonomy as a caregiver, and increased earnings are just a few of the reasons many NPs love their jobs.
 U.S. News & World Report ranks the profession as #1 in Best Health Care Jobs and #2 in the 100 Best Jobs overall.
-Nurse practitioners do tend to experience above average levels of stress, but they enjoy above average opportunities for upward mobility through career advancements and salary increases.
+Upward mobility is also above average, with career advancements and possibilities for salary increases creating a wide array of opportunities.

 Trusted

 The public deeply and overwhelmingly trusts nurses.
-As noted in the introduction, the Gallup’s annual Most Honest and Ethical Professions Poll ranked nurses in the number one position for the 20th year in a row.
-Not only that, but 81% of Americans polled stated that nurses’ honesty and ethical standards are “very high” or “high.”
-The second-highest profession only reached 67%, highlighting the unique, positive impact of nurses on the lives of individuals.
+As noted in the introduction, the Gallup's annual Most Honest and Ethical Professions poll continues to rank nurses in the number one position for the 21st year in a row.
+Not only that, but 79% of Americans polled stated that nurses' honesty and ethical standards are "very high" or "high."
+The second-highest profession, medical doctors, only reached 62% — which highlights the unique, positive impact of nurses on the lives of individuals.

 Nursing Statistics Summarized